shonfeder/dune.wiki-fork/dev-meeting-2026-04-01.md

 # Agenda

+- Diff regression fix (Ali and Shon)
+  - Should we indeed revert (2) in https://github.com/ocaml/dune/pull/13696#issuecomment-4144269511

 - Post-action dependency refinement (Ali)
   - We (Tarides) want to make changes to the engine to allow for rules to optionally refine their dependencies
   - The refined dependencies will then be included in the target hash